Who can join the Writers Guild?

 - you have been hired by a company who is a Guild signatory, and

-- your work falls under the jurisdiction of either a Freelance or Staff contract.
+- your work falls under the jurisdiction of a Film/TV/Streaming, Broadcast/Cable/Streaming News, or Online Media contract.

 - If this isn’t the case for you, you may still be able to get involved with the Guild through our work with Caucuses and Organizing